-That’s because numbness is another side effect of hair transplant, which can last for more than a few months.
+That’s because numbness is another side effect of a hair transplant, which can last for more than a few months.
 Not just that, swelling itself can cause numbness because of the pressure on the nerves.
 Therefore, people can’t feel the skin of their scalp.
 This, too, should be kept in mind so that you are more careful.

 You are also more likely to bump your head while you are sleeping.
 That’s why you’re advised to sleep with your head elevated at an angle of 45 degrees.
-Since the fabric of the pillows can also snag the grafts, you need to put it under your neck or on the donor area.
+Since the fabric of the pillows can also snag the grafts, you need to put it under your neck or below the donor area.

-If you have a bumped head after hair transplant while sleeping, you’ll quite likely permanently damage the hair grafts.
+If you have bumped your head after a hair transplant while sleeping, you’ll quite likely permanently damage the hair grafts.
 That’s because about the time you realise that it has happened, many hours would have passed.
 The grafts were left without oxygen and nutrients for too long to be able to survive.
 Therefore, again, be careful even when you’re not conscious.

 It’s important that you do the following if you find yourself in this situation.